nimdaghlian/memex/_notes/texts/After XOXO.md

+---
+oofs:
+  - xoxofest
+  - activeWeb
+---

-There was a particularly strong thread that ran through most of my conversations at XOXO.
+There was a particularly strong thread that ran through most of my conversations at [XOXO](https://xoxofest.com/) this year.
 It was braided from questions (pleas?) like the following:

 - what's wrong with the internet now
 - can we make it not poisonous again